-Fred Wertheimer is the Founder and President of Democracy 21, a nonpartisan, nonprofit, organization that works to strengthen our democracy, to ensure the integrity of our elections and government decisions and to engage and empower citizens in the political process.
-The organization’s primary focus is campaign finance issues and laws and it promotes government integrity, transparency and accountability policies to accomplish its goals.
+Fred Wertheimer is the Founder and President of Democracy 21, a nonpartisan, nonprofit, organization that works to strengthen America’s democracy, to ensure the integrity of elections and government decisions and to engage and empower citizens in the political process.
+The organization’s primary focus is on democracy issues, including campaign finance, voting rights and election security, and it promotes government integrity, transparency and accountability policies to accomplish its goals.

-Democracy 21 and its affiliated organization, Democracy 21 Education Fund engage in activities that include public and media education efforts, the development and promotion of public policy proposals, litigation and other legal efforts, watchdog activities, serving as a national spokesperson on campaign finance issues, and pursuing an Internet Project to use technology to change the way campaigns are financed.
+Democracy 21 and its affiliated organization, Democracy 21 Education Fund engage in activities that include public and media education efforts, the development and promotion of public policy proposals, litigation and other legal efforts, watchdog activities, serving as a national spokesperson on campaign finance and other democracy issues.
+Wertheimer is also founder and President of Democracy 21 Education Fund, an organization affiliated with Democracy 21.

-Wertheimer has spent four decades working on democracy and governance issues.
-He is a recognized national leader and spokesman on money in politics, campaign finance reform and related government reform measures.
+Wertheimer has spent five decades working on democracy and governance issues.
+He is a recognized national leader and spokesman on money in politics, campaign finance reform and other democracy issues.
 Wertheimer has led successful lobbying campaigns in Congress to enact major campaign finance laws and lobbying and ethics reforms.

-NPR described Wertheimer as “A central figure in the opposition network,” that scrutinizes issues involving the Trump administration’s ethics and transparency.
+NPR described Wertheimer as “A central figure in the opposition network,” challenging the ethics and other abuses of President Trump and his administration .
 NPR also has described him as “one of the progressive movement’s leading strategists on ethics and campaign finance laws since the 1980s.”
+Wertheimer served as an adviser to the office of House Speaker Pelosi on the President Trump impeachment proceedings.

 Wertheimer has been described by The New York Times as “the dean of campaign finance reformers,” by Washington Post columnist E. J. Dionne as “the eminence grise of the campaign finance movement” and by Time Magazine as “a godfather of the campaign finance reform movement.”
 He has been described by the Boston Globe as a “legendary open-government activist” and by the Los Angeles Times as the “patriarch of campaign reform advocates.”
 The Washington Post said “Democracy 21 is one of Washington’s foremost watchdog groups.”